SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 In addition to comparing against specific values, Swift provides several ways for each case to specify more complex matching patterns.
-These options are described later in this section.
+These options are described later in this chapter.

-The body of each ``switch`` case is a separate branch of code execution, in a similar manner to the branches of an ``if`` statement.
+Like the body of an ``if`` statement, each ``case`` is a separate branch of code execution.
 The ``switch`` statement determines which branch should be selected.
-This is known as :newTerm:`switching` on the value that is being considered.
+This procedure is known as :newTerm:`switching` on the value that is being considered.

 Every ``switch`` statement must be :newTerm:`exhaustive`.
 That is, every possible value of the type being considered must be matched by one of the ``switch`` cases.
-If it is not appropriate to provide a ``switch`` case for every possible value, you can define a default catch-all case to cover any values that are not addressed explicitly.
+If it's not appropriate to provide a case for every possible value, you can define a default catch-all case to cover any values that are not addressed explicitly.
-This catch-all case is indicated by the keyword ``default``, and must always appear last.
+This catch-all case is indicated by the keyword ``default`` and must always appear last.

 This example uses a ``switch`` statement to consider